PROFILE OF THE BARANGKA CREDIT COOPERATIVE

 As a result, BCC’s contributions in enhancing the lives of its members and the community did not go unnoticed.
 On August 8, 2002, the Barangka Credit Cooperative was named Pinakatanging Kooperatiba in Landbank’s Gawad Pitak, Non-Agri-Based Category.
 BCC finally clinched the top prize, following its placing second and fourth in 1999 and 2001, respectively.
 And then, BCC was again awarded as Landbank’s Ginintuang Gawad Pitak Awardee with P 1 Million worth of cash in 2005.
 Recently, BCC received once again a recognition from NCR League – Philippine Federation of Credit Cooperatives as the 2008 Most Outstanding Cooperative in the Philippines.

 With all these, the coop was able to make big strides in the community.
-Now, the coop served all 16 barangays in Marikina and nearby cities such as Antipolo, Montalban, San Mateo, and District III & IV of Quezon City, among others serving total membership of 20,081.
+Now, the coop served all 16 barangays in Marikina and nearby cities such as Antipolo, Montalban and San Mateo, among others with total membership of 10,719.
+BCC current total asset is worth P 431.5 M (as of March 2011).
+Its paid-up capital was posted at P 89.1 M

 To accomplish coop’s plans aimed at further improving service to its members, BCC intends to stay guided by coop’s principles and fundamentals.
 The coop will keep its operations simple and democratic.
 More importantly, BCC will continue to encourage members to handle their money properly in the “cooperative way”, and that is to save first before spending.